 B. Integrated Delivery of West Virginia Student Success Standards - The WVSSS describe the attitudes, knowledge, skills, and behaviors all students shall develop in relation to academic and learning development; career and life planning; personal and social development; and global citizenship.
-The WVSSS are critical to the holistic development of all students and require integration into all aspects of each student's educational experience utilizing a variety of dated during each annual review conference.
-Students may amend his/her PEP at the end of any semester as long as it does not interfere with the completion of graduation requirements based on availability of courses.
+The WVSSS are critical to the holistic development of all students and require integration into all aspects of each student's educational experience utilizing a variety of delivery modalities.

-delivery modalities.
 The WVSSS are the foundational standards for each CSCP.
 The integrated delivery of these standards is coordinated by the school leadership team, the school counselor, and teachers.